Karala, Delhi

 Karala is a village in North West District in Union Territory of Delhi, India.
 It is surrounded by Rohini Sector 38, Rohini Sector 37, Kanjhawala, Sultanpur Dabas and Madanpur Dabas.
 Its PIN code is 110081.
 The Nearest Metro Station are Mundka Metro Station & Rithala Metro Station.
-Which are Approx. 6 km & 10 km from Karala.
+Which are Approx. 6 km & 10 km from Karala.Karala is biggest village of Delhi.